 There are so many wonderful different flavours of honey that if chosen wisely can really add distinct flavour note and aroma to a dish, whether it be sweet or savoury.

-Five tips about cooking with honey for you:-
+Five tips for cooking with honey:-

 - If you like cook in a microwave then recipes with honey in them will be perfect for you as when honey is heated, the fructose increases the browning effect so you will obtain the golden colour without having to bake in the oven.

 - Because of this fructose browning effect, if you cook with honey in a traditional oven (substituting for sugar), you should cook at a temperature 5 degrees Celsius less than what the recipe recommends.

 - Food baked with honey (rather than sugar) tends to be lighter and more moist as honey is hygroscopic, that is it absorbs moisture.
 It also stays fresher longer.

 - When it comes to sweetening, honey has a greater sweetening power than sugar and this means fewer calories when cooking with honey.

 - When cooking with honey you may well find that the recipe lists a certain amount of honey in ml, however honey is sold by weight.
 So before you go to the supermarket to buy honey for the recipe you may want to look at the table at the bottom of this blog which provides the conversion of liquid measurements of honey to weight and vice versa.